Ask AI

 • job (Optional[Union[GraphDefinition, JobDefinition]]) – The job that should execute when this schedule runs.

-• default_status (DefaultScheduleStatus) – Whether the schedule starts as running or not.
+• default_status (DefaultScheduleStatus) – If set to RUNNING, the schedule will start as running.
 The default status can be overridden from the Dagster UI or via the GraphQL API.

 • required_resource_keys (Optional[Set[str]]) – The set of resource keys required by the schedule.